normal-computing/posteriors/experiments/continual_lora/README.md

 will result in catastrophic forgetting, where the model's performance on previous tasks deteriorates as it learns new ones.
 Exact Bayesian updating would avoid this issue, but is intractable.
-Instead, we investigate how an approximate Bayesian approach from `uqlib` can be successfully used to mitigate catastrophic forgetting for language models.
+Instead, we investigate how an approximate Bayesian approach from `posteriors` can be successfully used to mitigate catastrophic forgetting for language models.

 We observe that a applying diagonal Laplace approximation (details below) allows the model to retain information from previous tasks, and maintain low loss on all tasks.
 This is